 The Adaptable Sleep System

-Often quilts are considered highly specialized, ultralight-purist-only pieces of equipment.
-But a huge feature of camp quilts is the ways they integrate with and augment your existing sleep system.
-What exactly is a “sleep system” you may be asking?
-Your sleep system is the total combination of gear that allows you to get a good night’s rest outside.
-So while camp quilts may seem specialized, they actually give you the ability to create a versatile, adaptable sleep system.
+Often quilts are considered highly specialized, ultralight, purist-only pieces of equipment.
+But a huge feature of camp quilts is the way they integrate with and augment your existing sleep system.
+So while camp quilts may seem specialized, they actually give you the ability to create an incredibly versatile sleep system.

 Take deep winter camping for example.
-Say you have a four-season sleeping bag that is rated to 0F/-18C, but you really want to get the first descent of this Alaskan peak before the masses hit it.
-You’re determined to head out anyways, despite the forecast showing a sharp dip into negative temps.
-You have two options (without borrowing your roomie’s gear) if you want to stay warm: buy a new (and expensive) ultra-warm sleeping bag, essentially giving you two very warm (and bulky) sleeping bags, OR you could purchase a camp quilt, layer it on top of your existing bag thereby adding warmth.
-Then, when the warm weather rolls back through, you have the perfect sleep solution for summer nights spent under the stars.
+Say you have a four-season sleeping bag that is rated to 0F/-18C, but you’re determined to head out despite the forecast showing a sharp dip into negative temps.
+You have two options (without borrowing your roomie’s gear) if you want to stay warm: buy a new ultra-warm sleeping bag, or you could purchase a camp quilt and layer it on top of your existing bag, giving you the boost in warmth you’re after.
+Then, when summer comes, you have the perfect sleep solution for warmer nights spent under the stars.

-Check out our selection of sleeping bags and camp quilts.
+Check out our entire selection of sleeping bags and camp quilts.

 Updated.
 Originally published February 18th, 2016.